SarahAJP/Copy-Phorest-Tech-Test/README.md

 Hi!
 Thank you for taking the time to evaluate my tech test.
 In this file I will go through how I worked through the assessment and explain all the choices I have made along the way.

 The way I approached this assessment was to first get the required functionality working in Vanilla JavaScript along with some simple but clean UI.
 I then had enough time to add Ember as my framework.
 I know Phorest uses Ember as their frontend framework and I wanted to take on the challenge and try using it.
-I also knew from my research that it would be useful for writing tests and deploying my application easily.
 This change from Vanilla JavaScript to using Ember meant that my functions became methods in the SlotMachineComponent class and index.html became the slot-machine.hbs component.

 When I first approached the problem I broke the core elements down into 4 main methods: